theupscale/maektwain.github.io/_posts/2014-07-27-all-the-math-you-will-ever-need.markdown

 	=1000mm
 1km=1000m

-so i have to realise that kilo is biggest and mili is smallest,
+Hence we can say that Kilo is the biggest and Mili is the smallest

 Estimation is also an important tool which helps us to round off numbers to nearest values which includes to Tens and Hundreds and Thousands,